Quan-p/Wheres-Waldo/README.md

 The player is given a photograph with a lot of complexity and is meant to locate several familiar characters.

 Firebase is used as a backend to store the game data & highscores for each level.
-This project as made with the React JS Library, CSS, and Firebase.

 ### Homepage